 Principal Conservator of Fine Art

-Sarah Spafford-Ricci received a Bachelor of Science (H.Ec.) from the University of Saskatchewan and a Master of Art Conservation from Queen’s University (Kingston, Ontario).
+Sarah Spafford-Ricci received a Bachelor of Science in Nutrition (H.Ec.) from the University of Saskatchewan and a Master of Art Conservation from Queen’s University (Kingston, Ontario).
 With many years of experience in public museums and galleries she brings to the practice of conservation a varied treatment background and a special skill with cleaning, repair and restoration of contemporary art, and art with mixed media and unusual materials.